econia-labs/econia/doc/doc-site/docs/welcome.md

     <p style={{ marginTop: "20px" }}>e·co·ni·a | /ə'känēə/</p>
 </div>

-Welcome to the developer documentation site for Econia, a hyper-parallelized on-chain order book for the [Aptos] blockchain.
+Foo to the developer documentation site for Econia, a hyper-parallelized on-chain order book for the [Aptos] blockchain.

 If you haven't already, consider checking out Econia Labs' [Teach yourself Move on Aptos] guide for some helpful background information!